Apps for autistic learners

 See touch learn

 Parents should be aware that See.Touch.Learn.
-It is a tool designed to assist parents, educators, and therapists in working with children with special needs, such as Autism.
-The app provides various sets of picture cards along with accompanying lessons, making it easy to organize and customize the learning experience.
-Picture cards are commonly used at home and in educational settings to help children with developmental challenges learn new concepts and enhance their communication skills.
+The tool assists parents, educators, and therapists in working with children with special needs.
+This includes Autism.
+The app offers various sets of picture cards.
+It provides accompanying lessons.
+This makes it easy to organize and customize the learning experience.
+Picture cards are commonly used at home.
+They are also used in educational settings.
+They help children with developmental challenges learn new concepts.
+Picture cards enhance their communication skills.

 With See.Touch.Learn.
 Parents and educators can tailor card sets to suit each child’s needs, creating a more effective and meaningful learning experience.
-The app’s intuitive and user-friendly interface allows users to easily navigate the cards and lessons, helping children develop cognitive, motor, and communication skills interactively and engagingly.
+The app’s intuitive and user-friendly interface lets users easily navigate the cards and lessons.
+It helps children develop cognitive, motor, and communication skills in an interactive and engaging way.

 In addition to the 32 free cards and six valuable lessons provided, See.Touch.Learn.
 Offers online resources, including activity ideas and games, to enrich children’s learning.
-This tool is an excellent addition to the toolkit of those working with children with special needs, offering a versatile and practical platform for development and learning.
+This tool is an excellent addition to the toolkit of those working with children with special needs.
+It offers a versatile and practical platform for development.
+It’s also beneficial for learning.

 Words on Wheels

-Words on Wheels is an augmentative and alternative communication (AAC) app for the iPad that helps children with speech problems to communicate more efficiently by combining images to create sentences.
-The app has features explicitly designed to support users in reaching their full communication potential, improving speech skills, and developing language comprehension.
-With interactive and engaging activities, Words on Wheels aids in facilitating the learning and communication process for children needing additional speech support.
-The beauty of this app lies in its simplicity; users can easily select relevant images and combine them to form sentences, thereby significantly enhancing their communication abilities.
+Words on Wheels is an augmentative and alternative communication (AAC) app for the iPad.
+It helps children with speech problems to communicate more efficiently.
+This is achieved by combining images to create sentences.
+The app has features explicitly designed to support users in reaching their full communication potential.
+It also improves speech skills.
+Additionally, it develops language comprehension.
+Words on Wheels offers interactive activities.
+These activities engage children.
+They facilitate learning for children needing additional speech support.
+The beauty of this app lies in its simplicity.
+Users can easily select relevant images.
+These images are combined to form sentences.
+This significantly enhances their communication abilities.
 With Words on Wheels, children can express themselves better, feel more confident, and engage in daily activities more effectively.
-This app offers an innovative and affordable solution for children who need assistance in communication, providing them with opportunities to participate in their lives actively.
+This app provides an innovative solution.
+It is also affordable.
+It assists children who need help with communication.
+This gives them opportunities to participate actively in their lives.

 Verbal me